Skip to main content

 }

 Cache this response for a few minutes.
-Interview capacity doesn’t change often, and caching avoids unnecessary API calls.
+Study capacity doesn’t change often, and caching avoids unnecessary API calls.

 Step 3: Show the prompt and open the interview